Himanshuxone/address-book/README.md

 The project will create an api which will use gorilla mux for routing, encoding/csv to read csv file and dep tool for dependency management.

-Create docker image from dockerfile
+Create a docker image from dockerfile as:

 ```
 docker build -t address-book .